 Our Emergency After Hours Service

 Whether you are a patient at Ascent Audiology or not, we offer you after hours emergency service to help you with lost or damaged hearing aids outside of normal business hours.
-Simply click the red “Emergency Service” button at the top of our website, or click here and submit your request.
+Simply click the red “Emergency Service” button at the bottom of our website, or click here and submit your request.
 Please note that this service is not for medical emergencies.

 Hearing aid misfortunes can be a hassle, but with a little care and forethought, you can keep your hearing aids out of harm’s way while enjoying all the sounds of life around you.